iteriter/pyterrier/docs/transformer.rst

  - If you return ranked results, use `pt.model.add_ranks()` to add the rank column.
  - If your approach can be trained, you should extends EstimatorBase, and implement the `fit()` method.
+ - If your approach has parameters that may be tuned, it may make sense to expose these as instance variables, and check their value each time that transform() is called.